-So launching out of bed with my hair flying, I hightailed it to the truck and wedged myself into the tiny space behind the driver's seat in a position where even if my Uncle had changed his mind, he wouldn't be able to pull me out.
+So launching out of bed with hair flying, I hightailed it to the truck and wedged myself into the tiny space behind the driver's seat in a position where even if my Uncle had changed his mind, he wouldn't be able to pull me out.
 With my auntie's assistance the night before, I had packed a bag of munchies for the day.
 I was set and ready to go.

 It was early morning.
 The air was warm, lightly scented and velvety fresh.
 An island dawn was breaking.
 The clouds danced in various formations and colors began breaking across the sky in vibrant chorus.
 It was brilliant and clear.
-All of creation was conspiring to open a day full of promise.
+All of creation was conspiring to present a day full of promise.

 When we got to our destination, I ran onto the boat uncle pointed out and quickly began following instructions.
 Anything to speed up the adventure.
-There had been concern that I would get sick going out (a common problem when going out that far), but as providence would have it, I didn't.
+There had been concern that I would sick going out (a common problem when going out that far), but as providence would have it, I didn't.
 In fact, the rocking motion of the boat cutting through heavy waves almost put me back to sleep.
 I had to pop candies into my mouth for a quick sugar rush.